{{ result.summaryTitle }}

 Worked Examples:

-A custom model with Ephemeral port range set from 60000 through 50000 cannot produce a valid pool.
-The summary changes to Check port model, and Exhaustion Snapshot reports that the port range high must be greater than or equal to the low value.
-Fixing the range restores the capacity rows and chart.
+A custom setup with low port 60000 and high port 40000 cannot produce a valid inclusive range.
+The summary changes to Check port model, and Exhaustion Snapshot lists the range problem instead of showing Planned pool use and Required hot slots.
+Fixing the high value restores the capacity estimate and pressure curve.

 FAQ:

-Can the same source port be reused for different destinations?
+Can one source port be reused for different destinations?

 What should I enter for connection lifetime?

-A closed connection can keep its source-port slot unavailable for the same destination during TCP TIME-WAIT or a NAT cooldown.
-Slot hold time adds Connection lifetime and Reuse hold time because both affect required slots.
+A closed connection can leave its source-port slot unavailable during TCP TIME-WAIT or a NAT cooldown period.
+Slot hold time adds Connection lifetime and Reuse hold time because both affect the number of held slots.

-Managed NAT services can publish same-destination connection caps that are lower than the raw port numbers available.
-When Provider cap is positive, the model uses the smaller of the selected port range and that cap before subtracting reserved ports.
+A managed NAT service may publish a same-destination connection cap that is lower than the raw port range.
+When Provider cap is positive, the model uses that smaller limit before subtracting reserved ports.

-No. Within planned reserve means the entered assumptions fit the modeled source-port pool.
-Bad hot-share estimates, longer reuse holds, retry storms, per-service quotas, or unrelated network failures can still cause outbound errors.
+No. It means the entered assumptions fit the modeled planned pool.
+A hotter destination, longer hold time, retry burst, lower provider quota, or unrelated network failure can still cause outbound connection errors.

 Glossary: